uwcirg/cosri-pain-management-summary/README.md

-# Pain Management Summary SMART on FHIR Application
+# "COSRI" Clinical Opioid Summary with Rx Integration, developed by https://github.com/uwcirg for Washington State Department of Health, based on the "Pain Management Summary SMART on FHIR Application"

 ## About